Chapter 5120:1-1 Release

 (G) The institution in which a inmate with a projected release date is confined shall, upon request, submit to the parole board an institutional summary report.
 This report shall summarize the inmate’s conduct, adjustment and program participation subsequent to the granting of a projected release date.

-(H) The chief hearing officer, or a hearing officer designated by the chair of the parole board shall review the report as soon as practicable and shall advise the parole board that release on the projected release date is still warranted, that the projected release date should be accelerated, that placement into the transitional control program should be approved, or that the projected release date should be rescinded.
+(H) A parole board member designated by the chair of the parole board shall review the report as soon as practicable and shall determine if the release on the projected release date is still warranted, that the projected release date should be accelerated, that placement into the transitional control program should be approved, or that the projected release date should be rescinded.

 (I) If the projected release date is not rescinded the inmate shall be released on or after the projected release date in the usual manner and following the standard procedures for releasing inmates.